Examples of script control exclusions

 - When an executable file (exe) is added to an exclusion, /[CySc_process]/ is automatically added to the exclusion.
 If you added the above example exclusion, the result would be: /[CySc_process]/ /windows/*/myfile.exe.

-Exclusion options for script control
+Alternative options for exclusions for script control